Owen-Tsai/Owen-Tsai/README.md

 - :video_game: I play video games a lot, from the most famous titles to the indie ones.
 I even tried to design and develop several prototypes.
 - :cat2: I love cats.
 - :grinning: I speak English and Chinese.
-I provide Chinese localization for some indie games and technical documents.
+I helped with Chinese localization for some indie games.

 ## Recent Status